 The ZenRobotics ZRR2 AI operates 20 hours per day with total system production of 150,000 tons per year increasing diversion of recyclables by 20%.

 Students from the nearby Boys & Girls Club of Silicon Valley, located in Alviso, participated in the naming of Zanker’s four AI robots.
 The winning entries were Clean-up Carl, Magneto, Snatcher and Thrasher and the submitting students each received a $250 gift certificate.

 In a new twist for recycling systems, material feeding is highly automated from the beginning of the process.
 The front end operates 50% of the time to process inbound material.
 In the middle of the system are two large dosing bunkers that store up to 100 tons of material.
 The ZenRobotics Brain controls these along with all equipment downstream to allow a very smooth-running operation focused on recovery and efficiency.

-“This will be the most advanced waste material processing facility in the world,” said Dane Campbell, the project’s System Engineer from T3CHCOMP.
-“We have combined the very best equipment available, into one fantastic recycling system for Zanker”.
-Plexus Recycling Technologies will provide key European systems such as the ZenRobotic Recyclers, Komptech Terminator, Komptech Ballistor and Komptech Fines Drumscreen.
-To bring all of these systems together, along with key equipment from Action, Steinert and Keith, Plexus selected long time C&D system leader, Krause Manufacturing of the CP Group.
+“This is the most advanced waste material processing facility in the world,” said Dane Campbell, the project’s System Engineer from T3CHCOMP.
+“We have combined the very best equipment available, into one fantastic recycling system for Zanker Recycling”.
+Plexus Recycling Technologies provided key European equipment such as the ZenRobotic Recyclers, Komptech Terminator, Ballistor and Fines Drumscreen.

 Sign up for Separation and Sorting Technology E-Updates